Understanding SMD size code

 Imperial code VS metric code - SMD size difference?
 Find out & get your free SMD size chart

-The two different ways to specify the component sizes can be a challenge for buyers of components - but just as important you chose what new pick & place machinery to buy.
+The two different ways to specify the component sizes can be a challenge even for buyers of components - we have made a free size chart to download - and explain you the difference.

 Metric or Imperial components

 - what is the difference in SMD sizes?

 It can cause some confusion, but it's actually very simple, as the number code on the component is the component size.
 This is the case both with Imperial or metric code:

 This means that the component is 0,02 x 0,01 inches.

 This means that the component is 0,2 x 0,1 mm in size.